 When an advisory is in place, PWSA must conduct two rounds of testing within a 48-hour period to confirm adequate disinfectant levels and verify that the water is safe to drink.
 After two consecutive rounds of testing show satisfactory results, the precautionary advisory can be lifted.
-We recognize the inconvenience of having to flush and boil water.
+We recognize the inconvenience of having to boil water.
 However, the advisory was issued in an abundance of caution to ensure the safety of our water and customers.

 Customers are encouraged to take simple precautionary steps to minimize disruptions at home by keeping several days of bottled water on hand and subscribing to our email distribution list for emergency notifications and updates.
 It takes less than a minute to subscribe at www.pgh2o.com/subscribe.